The Ugly Girl

 It was about forty years ago.

 There had been in a house fire.
 Her bedroom was in the attic, the stairs were filled with trash.
 Everybody got out but her.
 Later, stories circulated about her.
 An abusive father, a drunken mother.
 Nothing going for her.
 And no friends.
-I can't remember any of the "cool" kids from school very well, but I can remember her.
+I can’t remember many of the ‘cool’ kids from school very well, but I do remember her.

 Jackie… I miss you, and I am sorry.